 Dog Games - Part 1

-Another thought.
-Before the local trap and skeet range was shut-down, my average was around 90%.
-In contrast, and weird coincidence, my shooting percentage on various sporting clay grounds and on wild prairie birds seems to run about the same – around 60 - 70%.
+Now here’s a thought.
+Given my occasional association with trap and skeet shooting sports, I would say my ability to chip a chunk off a clay target averages around 90%.
+In contrast, and weird coincidence, my shooting percentage on various sporting clay grounds and on wild (field) birds seems to run about the same – around 60 - 70%.
 (Obviously, dove and forest grouse are not included in that statistic.)
-I wonder, “Could that be due to the more random nature of the target’s flight”?
+I wonder, “How would you rate the effectiveness of gun dog activities such as trials (or tests) if the goal was to develop the ideal (wild) upland bird hunting dog?”

 Like the infield in baseball, all trap and skeet ranges have the same configuration with very little variance.
 The shooters can practice at one location and apply the same approach at all the ranges they visit and a higher shooting average should be expected.
 In contrast, like golf courses, sporting clay courses vary a great deal and, unless you play the same course exclusively, the shooter must adapt on the fly - pun intended.